This closely watched inflation measure showed some cooling in July - KRDO

 By Alicia Wallace, CNN Business

-The Fed’s favored inflation indicator showed that prices took a breather in July as energy prices continued to fall from record highs.
+The Federal Reserve’s favored inflation indicator showed that prices took a breather last month as fuel costs continued to fall from record highs.

-The Personal Consumption Expenditures price index rose by 6.3% for the year ended in July, down from the 40-year high of 6.8% reported in June.
+The Personal Consumption Expenditures price index rose by 6.3% for the year ended in July, down from the 40-year high of 6.8% reported in June, according to data released by the Bureau of Economic Analysis.
+On a month-over-month basis, the PCE price index fell by 0.1%.

+Stripping out the more volatile food and energy prices, the core PCE index rose by 4.6% from a year ago, the lowest annual increase since October 2021.

+“What we saw today was an undoing of that big upside surprise in July, where inflation now is back to where it was in May,” said Scott Brave, lead consumer spending economist for Morning Consult.
+“And that’s still over 6%.
+It’s still much too high for the Fed, for sure.”

+And on Friday, during a brief speech at the Fed’s annual Jackson Hole Symposium in Wyoming, Chairman Jerome Powell said as much.

+“While the lower inflation readings for July are welcome, a single month’s improvement falls far short of what the committee will need to see before we are confident that inflation is moving down,” Powell said.
+“We are moving our policy stance purposefully to a level that will be sufficiently restrictive to return inflation to 2%.”

-The cooldown was largely expected: Energy prices dropped considerably last month.
-The July Consumer Price Index, another significant inflation barometer, also showed a slowing in price hikes.
+The PCE cool down was largely expected as the July Consumer Price Index, another significant inflation barometer, also showed a slowing in price hikes.
+The most significant shift: energy prices dropped considerably last month.

+The latest BEA data reflects that decline.
+In June, energy prices were up 43.4% from the year-ago period.
+Last month, that annual gain was 34.4%.

+Lower gas prices helped to perk up consumer sentiment, according to new data released Friday by the University of Michigan; however, optimism about the overall economy remained at historic lows.

 The-CNN-Wire